alexpacio/alexpacio.github.io/posts/mysql-gtid-and-semi-sync-replication/index.rst

 The Foundation: Master-Slave with GTID and Semi-Sync Replication
 ================================================================

 The bedrock of any scalable MySQL architecture is a reliable replication setup.
-This setup comes from `Facebook's production experience <https://engineering.fb.com/2014/09/18/core-infra/lessons-from-deploying-mysql-gtid-at-scale/>`_: it has been used in production at scale until they developed a closed source fork of MySQL implementing Raft as a consensus algorithm thus enabling multi-master scenarios.
+This setup comes from `Facebook's production experience <https://engineering.fb.com/2014/09/18/core-infra/lessons-from-deploying-mysql-gtid-at-scale/>`_: it has been used in production at scale until they developed a closed source fork of MySQL implementing `Raft as a consensus algorithm <https://engineering.fb.com/2023/05/16/data-infrastructure/mysql-raft-meta/>`_ thus enabling the automated leader (aka writer) promotion process in case of failure.

 Forget the old, error-prone method of tracking binary log files and positions.
 Modern MySQL deployments should standardize on Global Transaction Identifiers (GTID).